Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 19 projects likely to impact the area.
-Key projects include Aura District Sports Parks, Aura (Caloundra South) Infrastructure, Honey Farm Sport and Recreation Precinct, Heritage Lane Estate Little Mountain.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 19 projects likely to affect the region.
+Notable ones include Aura District Sports Parks, Aura (Caloundra South) Infrastructure, Honey Farm Sport and Recreation Precinct, and Heritage Lane Estate Little Mountain.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.